-Figure 3-5, Pedestrian and Paving Plan. shows the location of sidewalks, pedestrian pathways, and enhanced vehicular pavement in the Plan area.
+Figure 3-5, Pedestrian and Paving Plan, shows the location of sidewalks, pedestrian pathways, and enhanced vehicular pavement in the Plan area.
 Paving on site includes a 'Standard Pedestrian Pavement' and an 'Enhanced Vehicular Pavement.'
 Sidewalks and pedestrian pathways, composed of the Standard Pedestrian Pavement as shown on Figure 3-5, are located along the west side of North Sunnyside Avenue, the south side of streets A, B, and C, and the west side of Carter Avenue creating a connection between Street A to the public park (potential material options are called out on Figure 3-5).
 A pedestrian path extending from the east side of Carter Avenue will provide pedestrian access to Bailey Canyon Wilderness Park.
-In addition, as detailed in the Specific Plan EIR, proposed off-site improvements, which will include a sidewalk along the north side of Carter Avenue just outside of the Plan area boundaries, will provide pedestrian access to the entrance/parking lot of Bailey Canvon Wilderness Park from the Plan area and increase pedestrian connectivity to the Plan area.
-(Refer to Figure 3-11, Proposed Off-Site Improvements, and Figure 3-12, Carter Avenue Offsite Improvement Plan, of the Specific Plan EIR for details regarding the proposed off-site widening of Carter Avenue.)
+In addition, as detailed in Appendix 3B. proposed off-site improvements, which will include a sidewalk along the north side of Carter Avenue just outside of the Plan area boundaries, will provide pedestrian access to the entrance/parking lot of Bailey Canyon Wilderness Park from the Plan area and increase pedestrian connectivity to the Plan area.
+(Refer to Appendix 3B, Offsite Improvement Plan, for additional details regarding the proposed offsite widening of Carter Avenue.)
 On the southern end of North Sunnyside Avenue, there will be Enhanced Vehicular Pavement upon entry to the Plan area, which extends to the sidewalk leading into the public park.
 The sidewalk on the west side of North Sunnyside Avenue will terminate at the southern Plan area boundary as there are no sidewalks on the existing North Sunnyside Avenue outside of the Plan area.
 For additional Pedestrian and Paving Plan figure details, refer to Appendix 3A, Figure Enlargements.